Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: A Layer Potential Approach

 where $w^{l,r}$ satisfies the equation

+\begin{remark} Similar ideas for constructing the outgoing fundamental solution appear in~\cite{Nosich1994}.
+The arguments in that paper are of a more physical character. \end{remark}

 The right hand sides of~\eqref{eqn32.10} are compactly supported in the $x_2$-variable.
 As we shall see, these equations can be solved quite explicitly by taking the Fourier transform in the $x_1$-variable, and solving frequency-by-frequency.
-The correction terms, $w^{l,r}(x;y),$ are smooth away from the diagonal, and 2 orders smoother along the diagonal, as distributions, than $H^{(1)}_0(k|x-y|).$ Indeed, where $x_1=y_1=0,$ their singularities are contained within the compact set $B_d,$ where, for $d>0,$
+The correction terms, $w^{l,r}(x;y),$ are smooth away from the diagonal, and 2 orders smoother along the diagonal, as distributions, than $H^{(1)}_0(k|x-y|).$ Suppose that $\supp q_{l,r}\subset [-d,d],$ then, where $x_1=y_1=0,$ the singularities of $w^{l,r}(0,x_2;0,y_2)$ are contained within the compact set $B_d\cap\{x_2=y_2\},$ where, for $d>0,$